— Topics —

 (3)In my opinion, one’s absorption rate varies with how hungry you feel and the intensity of exercise you do.
 Moreover, what time of the day you eat, meal intervals, and which different foods are combined in a meal also affect the outcome.

-(4)I believe that the fundamental cause of being overweight can be explained by "higher base weight," and reducing caloric intake may result in temporary weight loss, but in the long run, it will not be effective.
+(4)I believe that the fundamental cause of being overweight can be explained by the higher set-point weight, and reducing caloric intake may result in temporary weight loss, but in the long run, it will not be effective.